This short tour summarizes Part Three—Meta-adaptation.

 - Matter of debate

 The sequence in which the principles of the grok approach and thematic imprinting are applied in each case varies according to starting point.
-For some starting points, the main character and his intent and condition of value are identified early on in the process.
-For others, the intent and condition of value derive from an exploration of the issue or inciting incident.
+For some starting points, the main character and his intent and treasure are identified early on in the process.
+For others, the intent and treasure derive from an exploration of the issue or inciting incident.

 Regardless of the order or manner in which the principles are applied, however, meta-adaptation allows them to be used in a coordinated method to generate new stories from scratch.